 The law considers a dog vicious if:

-Dog owners may also face criminal charges when their animals injure someone.
-The law applies if the owner knew the dog was prone to “mischievous” behavior but didn’t keep it under control, and the animal killed or injured someone while it was roaming at large.
+Anyone who owns or has control over a dog may also face criminal charges when the animal injures someone while roaming at large, but only if the owner or keeper knew the dog was prone to “mischievous” behavior but didn’t keep it under control.
 The crime is a felony if the victim was killed and a “wobbler” (either a misdemeanor or felony) if the victim was only injured.
 (Cal.
-Penal Code § 399.)
+Penal Code § 399 (2020).)

 Dog owners may have one or more legal defenses in civil lawsuits over injuries caused by their animals.
 For instance, they might argue that the victims: